luau-lang/luau/rfcs/require-by-string.md

 ##### Library root alias

-In the past, it has been proposed to use the blank alias "`@`" to represent the root directory of a file's encapsulating library.
+In the past, it has been proposed to define alias (e.g. "`@`") to represent the root directory of a file's encapsulating library.
 - However, the concept of a "Luau library" and its root directory is not yet rigorously defined in Luau, in terms of folder/file structure.
 - In the future, we may add a `package.json` file or something similar that marks the root directory of a library, but this is outside of the scope of this RFC, which primarily focuses on improving require-by-string.
 - For the time being, this functionality will remain unimplemented for this reason.
-The blank alias "`@`" will remain reserved for now, meaning it cannot be overriden.
+The alias "`@`" will remain reserved for now, meaning it cannot be overriden.

 Of course, users can still use the alias map to explicitly define this behavior with a named alias: